pretix/pretix-docs/docs/topics/vouchers.md

  - **tag**, which can be used to track additional information

 Enter the names of the columns you wish to populate and use into the first line, separated by commas and **without** spaces.
+Including the header line is mandatory.
+You can freely choose the order of the columns.
 Enter the contact data below, again with each email address getting its own line and additional data going into the same line, separated by commas.
 In the following example, Jordan would be sent 3, Morgan 1, and Jamie 10 voucher codes: